Milburn, Cumbria: St Cuthbert's Church

 St Cuthbert's Church lies in an isolated position about 0.5 km across fields to the south west of the village.
 Although Pevsner considers the sandstone masonry of the chancel to be Norman, it is claimed that the body of St Cuthbert rested here in 876 when monks from Lindisfarne fleeing the Viking invaders toured the county bearing the holy relics of their saint with them.
 The clue here is in the dedication of the church.
 If the legend were true it would imply that the present building had an earlier precursor.

 The site, with its secluded position above the deep ravine of Stank Beck and its association with nearby strongly-flowing springs is extremely difficult to interpret.
-Page makes a good case for a correlation between springs and pre-Christian worship at the site of modern-day churches in Cumbria.
+Page argues for a correlation between springs and pre-Christian worship at the site of modern-day churches in Cumbria.
 He includes Milburn in his lists.

 Following the departure of the Romans, the Saxons built churches for Christian worship, and the present structure contains re-used stones, some with sundial markings, which can be seen arranged haphazard in the masonry.
-The building you see today consists of a nave chancel and south aisle.
+The current building consists of a nave chancel and south aisle.

 In the thirteenth century, Robert de Veteripont 1st Baron of Westmorland received the Chapel of Milnebourne from King John.
 To the church the present nave was added.
 The north wall had two windows and the west wall one.

 In the fourteenth century, Edward II seized the properties of the Knights Templar, who had been founded to protect pilgrims to Jerusalem.
 An effigy of a Knight Templar was sent from Temple Sowerby to Milburn and placed against the south wall, where it still stands.
 The west windows were re-set.
 The two arches were rebuilt to stand as now on the south side.
 An aumbry (a recess to store sacred vessels near the altar) with a pointed arch, in the south wall of the chancel belongs to this period.

 In the seventeenth century, Sir Richard Sandforth of Howgill extended the south side and put a third window there in memory of his wife Anne.
-The church received its 'chalise and paten' in 1633 and in 1669 the ' bellcot' was erected.
+The church received its 'chalise and paten' in 1633 and in 1669 the 'bellcot' was erected.

 In the eighteenth century the south windows were altered in imitation sixteenth century style.

-In the nineteenth century, seven years after Queen Victoria's Jublilee, a major reconstruction took place.
+In the nineteenth century, seven years after Queen Victoria's jubilee, a major reconstruction took place.
 A new bellcote was built, retaining the old finials.
 A new north window was added, matching the south windows.
 The west window was restored where the doorway had been, and the south door which had been bricked up was re-opened.
 The old oak box pews were removed and there panels placed against the walls.
-The east window was redesigned and revealed a coffin lid dated c.1300 used as a memorial to a one time Rural Dean, with shears to cut the tonsure of the priesthood.
+The east window was redesigned and revealed a coffin lid dated c.
+1300 used as a memorial to a one time Rural Dean, with shears to cut the tonsure of the priesthood.